ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/troubleshooting.md

 You have deployed an application to the Cloud Platform and its status shows `ImagePullBackOff` (you can get the status by running `kubect get pods -n <namespace>`).

 ##### Cause
-This error is caused by a misconfiguration in your deployment, usually an invalid image `tag:`.
+This error is caused by a misconfiguration in your deployment, there are three primary culprits besides network connectivity issues:

+- The image tag is incorrect
+- The image doesn't exist (or is in a different registry)
+- Kubernetes doesn't have permissions to pull that image

 ##### Troubleshooting
 Again, utilising the `kubectl -n <namespace> describe <pod_name>` command you can see that the pod has failed to pull down the correct image: